MLB playoff picture all set, best-of-3 matchups start Friday

 The postseason, expanded from 10 teams last year to 12 this season, begins Friday with a newly created wild-card round.
 All four series are best two of three — three days in a row, no breaks, with the higher seed hosting every game.

-In the National League, it’s Padres-Mets and Phillies-Cardinals.
-In the American League, it’s Mariners-Blue Jays and Rays-Guardians.

-At Citi Field, the New York figures to throw aces Scherzer and deGrom at San Diego, featuring big-hitting Machado and Soto.
+At Citi Field, the New York Mets figure to throw aces Scherzer and deGrom at the San Diego Padres, featuring big-hitting Machado and Soto.
 The Mets’ bid to win the NL East ended when they were eliminated by the defending World Series champion Atlanta Braves, so New York wound up as the top NL wild-card team.

 “We have to go on the road and play against a tough team and beat some of the best pitchers in the game,” Machado said.
 “It is about going out there and enjoying the moment.”

-At Busch Stadium, soon-to-be retired St. Louis stars Yadier Molina and Pujols host Harper and Philadelphia.
+At Busch Stadium, soon-to-be retired St. Louis stars Yadier Molina and Pujols host Harper and the Philadelphia Phillies.
 The Cardinals won the NL Central, but as the No. 3 seed don’t get the benefit of an early bye.

 A two-time champion with the Cardinals, the 42-year-old Pujols has looked like a 24-year-old version of himself down the stretch, topping 700 career home runs and passing Babe Ruth for second place on the all-time RBIs list.